Lens: Types of simple lenses

+Another extreme case of a thick convex lens is a ball lens, whose shape is completely round.
+When used in novelty photography it is often called a "lensball".
+A ball-shaped lens has the advantage of being omnidirectional, but for most optical glass types, its focal point lies close to the ball's surface.
+Because of the ball's curvature extremes compared to the lens size, optical aberration is much worse than thin lenses, with the notable exception of chromatic aberration.

-If the lens is biconcave or plano-concave, a collimated beam of light passing through the lens is diverged (spread); the lens is thus called a negative or diverging lens.
+For a biconcave or plano-concave lens in a lower-index medium, a collimated beam of light passing through the lens is diverged (spread); the lens is thus called a negative or diverging lens.
 The beam, after passing through the lens, appears to emanate from a particular point on the axis in front of the lens.
 For a thin lens in air, the distance from this point to the lens is the focal length, though it is negative with respect to the focal length of a converging lens.

+The behavior reverses when a lens is placed in a medium with higher refractive index than the material of the lens.
+In this case a biconvex or plano-convex lens diverges light, and a biconcave or plano-concave one converges it.

 Convex-concave (meniscus) lenses can be either positive or negative, depending on the relative curvatures of the two surfaces.
 A negative meniscus lens has a steeper concave surface (with a shorter radius than the convex surface) and is thinner at the centre than at the periphery.
 Conversely, a positive meniscus lens has a steeper convex surface (with a shorter radius than the concave surface) and is thicker at the centre than at the periphery.

-An ideal thin lens with two surfaces of equal curvature would have zero optical power, meaning that it would neither converge nor diverge light.
-All real lenses have nonzero thickness, however, which makes a real lens with identical curved surfaces slightly positive.
+An ideal thin lens with two surfaces of equal curvature (also equal in the sign) would have zero optical power (as its focal length becomes infinity as shown in the lensmaker's equation), meaning that it would neither converge nor diverge light.
+All real lenses have a nonzero thickness, however, which makes a real lens with identical curved surfaces slightly positive.
 To obtain exactly zero optical power, a meniscus lens must have slightly unequal curvatures to account for the effect of the lens' thickness.